maiapiechocki/FakeNewsClassifier/writeup.md

 3. Model Evaluation/Results:

 Model evaluation was done using accuracy, loss recall, and f1score.
 Through thorough tuning of the model and hyperparameters, the mdoel achieves a validation accuracy of 99 %.
 To my best knowledge, this is the highest single-network accuracy achieved on this dataset without using any extra training data.
 The validation loss is also optimal at 0.027.
-Recall was .99 for fake news and 1.0 for real news. f1-score for fake news was .99 for both fake and real news.
+Recall was .99 for fake news and 1.0 for real news. f1-score was .99 for both fake and real news.

 4. Discussion:
 The dataset, model architecture, and training procedures fit well for the task of fake news detection.
 BERT provides strong pre-trained language understanding, coupled with custom layers trained to the dataset, producing a very accurate model.